About Aircraft Registration Renewal

-This Final Rule was published in the Federal Register on July 20, 2010, Page 41968.
-All changes established by this rule are effective October 1, 2010.
-This rule establishes specific registration expiration dates over a three-year period for all aircraft registered before October 1, 2010, and requires re-registration of those aircraft according to a specific schedule.
-All aircraft registrations issued on or after October 1, 2010, will be good for three years with the expiration date clearly shown.
+The Re-Registration and Renewal of Aircraft Registration final rule was published in the Federal Register on July 20, 2010, Page 41968.
+This rule provides that aircraft registrations issued on or after October 1, 2010, will be good for three years with the expiration date clearly shown.

 "These improvements will give us better knowledge about the state of the aviation industry, especially general aviation," said FAA Administrator Randy Babbitt.
 "We also are responding to calls from law enforcement and other government agencies for more accurate, up-to-date registration data."

 How does Renewal Work?

 - Approximately six months before an aircraft's registration expires, the Registry will mail a notice with instructions to the owner using the mailing address of record.
 The notice will identify the expiration date, and a file-by date by which application must be made to enable arrival of the new certificate before the old certificate expires.

 - Application should be made as soon as possible, especially applications reporting changes that must be filed by mail.
 Filing promptly will leave time to address any errors in the application that require correction, or to re-send lost mail.

 - A security code provided in the notice enables on-line renewal and payment of the $5 renewal fee when there are no changes in ownership, address, or citizenship to report.
 If there are changes to report, the form can be completed on-line, printed, signed, and mailed with the $5 fee.